TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/44 - Acts/Acts 11/Acts 11.25.md

 ---

-And he went forth to Tarsus to seek for Saul;
+Barnabas went out to Tarsus to look for Saul.